nodemcu/nodemcu-firmware/docs/modules/node.md

 This interface is deprecated and will be removed in one of the next releases.
 Use the above calls instead.

- - for no `kind` given: --deprecated
+ - for no `group` given: --deprecated
    - `majorVer` (number)
    - `minorVer` (number)
    - `devVer` (number)